 Catering

-Transport.
+Transport

 Benefits of framework contracting

 Framework contracting is a good way of achieving aggregation, by which the requirements of different end users are consolidated into a single supply contract.
 Without the use of arrangements for consolidation, requests for quotations (RFQ) are issued for small quantities of a regularly purchased item to meet the needs of a particular section of the PE whenever stocks are low.
 These arrangements are unlikely to achieve value for money, as providers may be unwilling to provide a discount to their normal price for small orders.
 Aggregation achieves a larger contract value which providers will be keen to win and will therefore offer competitive prices.
 This is sometimes referred to as “purchasing power”.
 Aggregation will also have the effect of bringing a greater proportion of the PE’s procurement requirements above ₦ 100 million, which is the threshold for open competitive bidding (OCB).
 OCB is the default method of procurement under the Law and is the method that is considered to be most likely to attract a high number of competitive offers.
 Part of the role of the Procurement Management Unit (PMU) is to facilitate such consolidation of procurement requirements and thereby to achieve economies of scale.